-The summer solstice heralds the beginning of summer in the Northern Hemisphere.
-The timing of the summer solstice depends on when the Sun reaches its northernmost point of the equator.
+The timing of the solstice is not based on a specific calendar date and time .
+It depends on when the Sun reaches its northernmost point from the equator.

 The word solstice is from the Latin solstitium, from sol (sun) and stitium (to stop), reflecting the fact that the Sun appears to stop at this time (and again at the winter solstice).